dougbutner/student-pay/README.md

 Note: A new job must be created from the template.mjs file for each payment type scheduled

 > ✨ This repo uses [FRESH Commenting Syntax](https://github.com/dougbutner/FRESH)
+> Dedicated to Sonny Browning, my grandfather and life-teacher who passed on while I was building this repo. 🌞

 > WARNING
 > This code isn't (yet) intended to be used on mainnet